pico2/Arianrhod/Source/sources/cpython/Doc/library/inspect.rst

    Accepts a wide range of python callables, from plain functions and classes to :func:`functools.partial` objects.

+   Raises :exc:`ValueError` if no signature can be provided, and :exc:`TypeError` if that type of object is not supported.

    .. note::

       Some callables may not be introspectable in certain implementations of Python.
-For example, in CPython, built-in functions defined in C provide no metadata about their arguments.
+For example, in CPython, some built-in functions defined in C provide no metadata about their arguments.

-.. class:: Signature
+.. class:: Signature(parameters=None, \*, return_annotation=Signature.empty)

    A Signature object represents the call signature of a function and its return annotation.
 For each parameter accepted by the function it stores a :class:`Parameter` object in its :attr:`parameters` collection.

+   The optional *parameters* argument is a sequence of :class:`Parameter` objects, which is validated to check that there are no parameters with duplicate names, and that the parameters are in the right order, i.e. positional-only first, then positional-or-keyword, and that parameters with defaults follow parameters without defaults.

+   The optional *return_annotation* argument, can be an arbitrary Python object, is the "return" annotation of the callable.

    Signature objects are *immutable*.
 Use :meth:`Signature.replace` to make a modified copy.